Raiders bench QB Carr, will start Stidham for final 2 games

 Adams said his focus is on the final two games rather than what his options might look like after the season.

-Carr was not at the Raiders’ facility, and Stidham will address reporters Thursday.
+Carr was not at the Raiders’ facility, and Stidham was expected to address reporters Thursday.

 “You’ve got to kind of take the emotions out of it and realize the only thing that can be productive is support Jarrett going forward,” tight end Darren Waller said.
 “The guys are excited about him being able to get an opportunity, so we’re rallying around him and letting him know we believe in him.”